FlyingFathead/unicode-sheriff/README.md

 # unicode-sheriff
-Unicode Sheriff: the ultimate tool for wrangling rogue characters and taming wild encodings!
+Unicode Sheriff: The ultimate solution for taming pesky, broken Unicode characters in your text files!